SaaShup/paashup-cli/README.md

 ## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.# paashup-cli
+`paashup-cli` is released under the MIT License.
+See `LICENSE` for more information.

+---

+This README provides a general overview of `paashup-cli` and how to use it.
+For more detailed documentation and examples, please refer to the official documentation.